Telling You

-Telling You, also known as Love Sucks, is a 1998 romantic comedy film directed by Robert DeFranco and starring Peter Facinelli, Jennifer Love Hewitt, Matthew Lillard, and Dash Mihok.
-It was distributed by Miramax.
-Its filming location finds place in North Hollywood.
-It was released on August 7, 1998.
+Telling You, also known as Love Sucks!, is a 1998 romantic comedy film directed by Robert DeFranco and starring Peter Facinelli, Jennifer Love Hewitt, Matthew Lillard, and Dash Mihok.
+It was distributed by Miramax and released on August 7, 1998.

 Plot

-Two college graduates find themselves back home in Long island stuck behind the counter of a pizza parlor and frustrated about their life's perspectives, while their friends move on, struggle to find a new direction for their lives.
+Two college graduates find themselves back home in Long Island stuck behind the counter of a pizza parlor and frustrated about their life's perspectives, while their friends move on, struggle to find a new direction for their lives.